postbrands-engineering/.github/profile/README.md

-# Softbird API Clientside
+# Postbrands API Clientside

-Softbird is a brazilian fintech specializing in national and crossborder instant payments.
+Postbrands is a brazilian fintech specializing in national and crossborder instant payments.

 Our technological solution for instant payments is focused on conversion and makes bureaucracy easier for companies headquartered abroad with customers in Brazil.